 Compatible connections:

-If you’re working in a restaurant, you may also need a kitchen printer, which prints with ink on paper through impact rather than heat on thermal paper.
-Thermal heat-based printers would not work in hot environments like a kitchen, since the writing would fade on its paper.
+If you’re working in a restaurant, you may also need a kitchen printer, which normally prints with ink on paper through impact rather than heat on thermal paper.

-Square Point of Sale works with two impact printers for kitchens:
+Square works with three impact printers for kitchens: